parryjacob/jacobparry.ca/index.md

 # I'm Jacob

 I'm a Canadian system administrator and developer with a special interest in **web-based applications** and **Linux server administration**.
-Currently, I specialize in the administration of web servers running small, medium, and large scale [Drupal](http://drupal.org) websites.
+Currently, I specialize in the administration and maintenance of medium-scale internal systems supporting a team of 50+ developers, artists, marketing specialists, and more.

 I have experience working with